pingali/pyAadhaarAuth/README.txt

 7. Encryption of session key using UID certificate (and encryption/decryption testing using public.p12)
 8. Support for license key in the config file
+9. Support for posting to authentication server and receiving the response

 TODO
 ====